TheresaLui/SelfHelpContent_v2/articles/compute-classiccompute-generic/compute-virtualmachineplannedm-scaleset.md

 For more information, see [Planned maintenance notifications for virtual machine scale sets](https://docs.microsoft.com/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-maintenance-notifications#view-virtual-machine-scale-sets-that-are-affected-by-maintenance-in-the-portal) which covers the following:

-- Accessing notifications and alerts, about planned maintenance, in the Azure Portal.
+- Notifications and alerts about planned maintenance.
 - Schedules for the planned maintenance and self-service windows.
-- Determining which VM scale sets that are affected by the planned maintenance.
+- VM scale sets affected by the planned maintenance.
 - Instructions and guidelines for using  self-service maintenance.
-- Determining maintenance status using PowerShell or the Azure CLI.
+- Status queries using Azure CLI and PowerShell.
 - Frequently asked questions.<br>

 ## **Recommended documents**